 - how to continue your eligibility for an EU quota to place hydrofluorocarbons (HFCs) on the EU market

-If you place products on the EU market after exit, you will still need to comply with EU regulations.
+If you place products on the EU market, you will still need to comply with EU regulations.

-GOV.UK has detailed guidance for business on the implications of a no-deal Brexit for F gas and ODS management.
+GOV.UK has detailed guidance for business on F gas and ODS management from 1 January 2021.
 This covers topics including:

 - the new quota systems for F gas (hydrofluorocarbons - HFCs) and ODS including what to do with stocks of HFCs that you hold on exit day